-Japan firm widens recall after skin stain complaintsJuly 23rd, 2013 in Other /
+Japan firm widens recall after skin stain complaintsJuly 23, 2013 in Medicine & Health / Other

 Cosmetics maker Kanebo said Tuesday more than 2,000 Japanese had complained about skin discolouring after using its whitening products, as it widened its consumer recall outside Japan.